SIRDES/ApexHauz/README.md

+# ApexHauz API

-ApexHauz
+ApexHauz project REST API
-second Capstone
-BUILD A PRODUCT: ApexHauz

-Project Overview
+## Project Overview

 ApexHauz is a platform where people can create and/or search properties for sale or rent

-Required features

-User can sign up
-User can sign in
-User can post a property advert
-User can update the details of a property advert

-User can mark  his/her posted advert as sold
-User can delete his/her property advert
-User can view all property adverts
-User can view all properties of a specific type - 2 bedrooms, 3 bedrooms, mini flat etc* User can view a specific property advert

-Optional features

-User can reset password
-User can report a posted advert as fraudulent
-User can add multiple pictures to a posted advert Preparation Guidelines

-These are the steps you ought to take to get ready to start building the project

-Create a GitHub Repository, add a README.md file, and clone it to your computer. find how to create a GitHub Repo here
-Challenge: Create API endpoints

-Summary

-You are expected to create a set of API endpoints defined in the API Endpoints Specification section and use MySQL to store data

-NB: You are to create pull request(PR) for each feature in the challenge and then merge it into your main branch

-Tools

-NodeJS
-ExpressJS
-MySQL
-JWT => Token management
-bcryptjs => Password hash
-Guidelines

-Version your API using URL versioning starting with the letter "v".
-Avoid dot notation as 1.0.
-An example of this will be: https://example.com/api/v1
-Setup the server-side of the application using expressjs Use separate branches for each feature
-Use Cloudinary to store your images and only save the URL in your application's database On GitHub, create a GitHub project with a basic Kanban board On GitHub under GitHub issues, create the following issues and attach them to your created project: user can signup, user can sign in, user can post a property advert, user can update the details of a property advert, user can mark his/her posted advert as sold, user can delete his/her advert, user can view all properties, user can view all properties of a specific type, user can view a specific property
-Under GitHub issues, create issues to capture any other tasks not captured above.
-API Response Specification

-The API endpoints should respond with the appropriate HTTP response status code and a JSON object with contains either a data property(on success) or an error property(on failure).
-When present, the data is always an object or an array.

-On success

-{ "status": "success", "data": {...}}

-On Error

-{ "status": "error", "error": "error-message"}

-Target skills with relevant links

-Project management: Click here to see how to create a GH repository project Version control with GIT: Click here to learn how to use git & GitHub Cloudinary with Node.js: Click here, and here
-HTTP & Web services: Click here
-Entity Specification

-Users
+## Features

+- User can sign up
+- User can sign in
+- User can reset password
+- User can post a property advert
+- User can update the details of their property advert

+- User can mark  his/her posted advert as sold
+- User can delete his/her property advert
+- User can view all property adverts
+- User can view all properties of a specific type - 2 bedrooms, 3 bedrooms, mini flat etc*
+- User can view a specific property advert

+- User can report a posted advert as fraudulent
+- User can add pictures to a posted advert

+## Tools

+- NodeJS
+- ExpressJS
+- MySQL
+- JWT => Token management
+- bcryptjs => Password hashing
+- joi => validation
+- Multer => handles image file input
+- Cloudinary => storing images

+### Dev tools

+- nodemon => for running the project in development mode
+- Jest => for testing
+- Swagger => for documentation

+## starting the app

+### Install dependencies

+- npm install

+### setup the environment variables

+- Create an .env file in the root directory
+- Set the .env file using the format and details in the .env.examples file

+### start the server

+- npm start -- starts the server

+- npm run dev -- starts the server in dev mode

+- In the local developement the server will run on localhost:5000 if not changeed

+## API Endpoint Specification

+POST /v1/auth/signup: Create user account

+Request body:

 {

-    "id": Integer,

-    "email": String,

-    "first_name": String,

-    "last_name": String,

-    "password": String,

-    "phone": String,

-    "address": String,

-    "is_admin": Boolean,

-    ...
+    email: "johndoe@example.com", //required

+    first_name: "John",

+    last_name: "Doe",

+    phone: "+233244556677"

+    password: "mypassword", //required

+    address: "My address",

+    is_admin: false
 }

-Property

-{

-    "id": Integer,

-    "owner": Integer,  // user id

-    "status": String,   // sold, available - default is available

-    "price": Float,

-    "state": String,

-    "city": String,

-    "address": String,

-    "type": String,    // 2 bedrooms, etc

-    "image_url": String,

-    "created_on": DateTime,

-    ...

-}
-"id": Integer,

-    "property_id": Integer,

-    "created_on": DateTime,

-    "reason": String,

-    "description": String,
-CREATE TABLE Reports (
-  id INT PRIMARY KEY AUTO_INCREMENT, property_id INT UNSIGNED, reason varchar(255), description LONGTEXT, created_on DATETIME DEFAULT NOW(),
-  FOREIGN KEY (property_id) REFERENCES Property (property_id) ON DELETE CASCADE )
-ALTER TABLE Property MODIFY property_id INT PRIMARY KEY AUTO_INCREMENT ALTER TABLE Reports ADD user_id INT UNSIGNED

-Reports

-{

-    "id": Integer,

-    "property_id": Integer,

-    "created_on": DateTime,

-    "reason": String,

-    "description": String,

-    ...

-}

-API Endpoint Specification

-POST /auth/signup: Create user account

 Response spec: